changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-ova-deploy3-fs-setup.md

 <properties
-   pageTitle="StorSimple Virtual Array をデプロイする 3 - ファイル サーバーとしてセットアップする"
-   description="StorSimple Virtual Array のデプロイの 3 番目のチュートリアルでは、ファイル サーバーとして仮想デバイスを設定する方法について説明します。"
-   services="storsimple"
-   documentationCenter="NA"
-   authors="alkohli"
+   pageTitle="Deploy StorSimple Virtual Array 3 - Set up the virtual device as file server" description="This third tutorial in StorSimple Virtual Array deployment instructs you to set up a virtual device as file server." services="storsimple" documentationCenter="NA" authors="alkohli"